AISA-AISuperAgency/aisa-decision-intelligence-layer/examples/funding-model-simulation.md

 Outputs may include:

-- which funding structures produce the strongest completion rates
+- Which funding structures produce the strongest completion rates
-- where incentives become distorted
+- Where incentives become distorted
-- where contributors feel under-rewarded
+- Where contributors feel under-rewarded
-- where cost burn becomes unstable
+- Where cost burn becomes unstable
-- how value distribution changes over time
+- How value distribution changes over time
-- likely points of conflict or disengagement
+- Likely points of conflict or disengagement

 ---